bholbrook73/focuscollege-acsd2020-assignment2/readme.md

 * The Width of one wall
 * The Length of one wall
 * Will return with total studs and beams needed for your project !

+In case you have not the dependancies, you need to run:
+*  Npm install
+*  npm i yargs

 #### Examples:
 ```
 Using Node to run the application: